Award-Winning Columbus Federal Criminal Defense Attorneys

 Joslyn Law Firm strongly defends individuals facing federal criminal charges, including federal sex crimes charges, federal drug charges, federal weapons or firearm charges, and federal white collar charges.

 The team of attorneys at Joslyn Law Firm represent clients throughout Ohio, including Columbus, Cincinnati, and Dayton.
-Contact Joslyn Law Firm at (614) 444-1900 to schedule a confidential review of your case.
+Contact Joslyn Law Firm to schedule a confidential review of your case.

 A federal crime is any violation of criminal laws or statutes developed by the United States Congress.
 It is possible for a particular offense to a violation of both federal and state law.
 The decision to prosecute a criminal offense as a federal crime is at the discretion of the United States Department of Justice (USDOJ).
 The USDOJ may decide to prosecute the offense or refer the case to the state.